saturnlighting/literature-review/README.md

 environmental context attributes, environmental perception attributes, and socio-demographic attributes, also significantly influence people’s perceived safety” (Wu and Kim 2016).

+“Danger was predicted by the pleasantness of the lighting, gender, brightness and environmental trust” (Johansson, Rosén, and Küller 2011).

+methodological inconsistencies

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>